Fair Class-Incremental Learning using Sample Weighting: Experiments

 \subsection{Sample Weighting Analysis}

-To answer {\bf RQ2}, we analyze how our \method{} algorithm weights the current task samples at each task in Fig.~\ref{fig:weights_exp2} and Sec.~\ref{subsec:sampleweighting}.
+To answer {\bf RQ2}, we analyze how our \method{} algorithm weights the current task samples at each task in Fig.~\ref{fig:weights_exp2} and Sec.~\refappendix{subsec:sampleweighting}.
 As the acquired sample weights may change with epochs during training, we show the average weight distribution of sensitive groups over all epochs.
 Since \method{} is not applied to the first task, where the model is trained with only the current task data, we present results starting from the second task.
-Note that the acquired sample weights are mostly close to 0 or 1 in practice, but they are not strictly binary.
-See Sec.~\ref{subsec:binaryanalysis} for detailed quantitative analysis of the binarity of these weights and a discussion on the computational implications of enforcing strictly binary weights.

-Unlike na\"ive methods that use all the current task data with equal training weights, \method{} assigns higher weights on average to the underperforming group (Sensitive group 1 in Fig.~\ref{fig:weights_exp2}) compared to the overperforming group (Sensitive group 0 in Fig.~\ref{fig:weights_exp2}).
+The result shows that \method{} assigns higher weights on average to the underperforming group (Sensitive group 1 in Fig.~\ref{fig:weights_exp2}) compared to the overperforming group (Sensitive group 0 in Fig.~\ref{fig:weights_exp2}).
 The weights are computed by considering complex forgetting relationships between sensitive groups, which differs from simply assigning higher weights to underperforming groups.
+Note that the acquired sample weights are mostly close to 0 or 1, which are extreme values.
+As optimal solutions of a linear program are obtained at the vertices of the feasible region, a convex polytope defined by $\mathbf{w}_l \in [0, 1]^{|T_l|}$ (as formulated in Sec.~\refappendix{sec:sampleweighting}), each \(w\) coincides with its extreme values.
+However, there are also some values that do not lie at these boundaries (0 or 1).
+The number of binary (0 or 1) and non-binary (not 0 or 1) samples weights are shown in Table~\ref{tbl:binaryanalysis_main}.

+We also emphasize that if we limit the solution of the optimization problem to binary, which is equivalent to sample selection, the problem would transform into a mixed-integer linear programming problem, which is NP-hard and cannot be solved efficiently.
 We also observe that \method{} assigns zero weight to a significant number of samples, reducing the training data used.
 This weighting approach provides an additional advantage in enabling efficient model training while retaining accuracy and fairness.